 Seems like a political game of chess

 Pretty much.
-Despite having some friends, S.A. has a burn book.
+Despite having some friends, Saudi Arabia has a burn book.
 Here’s a handy list of enemies, frenemies, and allies.

 SAUDI ARABIA VS. IRAN

 The Issue: Everything Saudi Arabia is doing is about Iran.
-Iran has the second largest economy in the Middle East.
+Iran has the second-largest economy in the Middle East.
 That makes Saudi Arabia jealous.
 Iran also has some of the world’s most natural gas and oil.
-S.A. thinks Iran has too much power over the region.
-Iran’s strained relationship with S.A. also comes down to their different interpretations of Islam.
+Saudi Arabia thinks Iran has too much power over the region.
+Iran’s strained relationship with Saudi Arabia also comes down to their different interpretations of Islam.
 Both countries want to be the leader.
 Their cliques differ too.
 Iran’s squad is China, Russia, and Cuba.
 Not the most progressive countries.
-S.A., on the other hand, is aligned with the U.S. and United Kingdom.
+Saudi Arabia, on the other hand, is aligned with the U.S. and the United Kingdom.
 Both countries have accused each other of supporting terrorism.

 Relationship status: Broken up with no chance of reconciliation.